tetsuo-cpp/glacier/README.md

 ```
 $ bash setup_env.sh
 ```
-The Glacier VM requires the Boehm-Demers-Weiser Garbage Collector so this needs to be pulled in as a submodule before invoking the CMake build.
+The Glacier VM requires dependencies such as the Boehm-Demers-Weiser Garbage Collector so they need to be pulled in as submodules before invoking the CMake build.
 ```
 $ git submodule init
 $ cmake . && make